grover/homebridge-callmonitor/README.md

 ### Configuration

-You need to enable the call monitor on the Fritz devices.
-This can be done by dialing `#96*5*` on a phone connected directly to the Fritz!Box.
+You need to enable the call monitor on most devices.
+For AVM Fritz!Box devices this can be done by dialing `#96*5*` on a connected phone.
 To disable the call monitor dial `#96*4*`.

 ## Some asks for friendly gestures